Idaprex Tablets is a brand of medicine containing the active ingredient perindopril erbumine.

 If you do not feel well while you are taking IDAPREX then tell your doctor or pharmacist as soon as possible.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.

 IDAPREX helps most people with high blood pressure, heart failure or coronary artery disease, but it may have unwanted side effects in a few people.
-These side effects when they occur are usually mild:
+While these side effects when they occur are usually mild they can be serious.

-If any of the signs below occur then tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
+Angioedema (a severe allergic reaction) has been reported in patients treated with ACE inhibitors, including IDAPREX.
+This may occur at any time during treatment.
+If you develop such symptoms described below you should tell your doctor immediately or go to the Accident and Emergency Department at your nearest hospital.
 These side effects are extremely rare but can become serious:

 - A fast and irregular heart beat.